mantono/guide/your-first-day.md

 sales and customer support teams so get a feel for our customers.
 This should hopefully get you a better understanding of the business side of things.

+If Will is your manager then make sure to read his [`README`-file](https://github.com/williamhogman/working-with-will/)